nodeshift/nodejs-reference-architecture/docs/development/accessibility.md

 For software developed with JavaScript the user interface (UI) typically falls into one of the following:

-1) Browswer based UI delivered though JavaScript, HTML and CSS.
+1) Browser based UI delivered though JavaScript, HTML and CSS.
 1) Desktop type application built on something like [electron](https://www.electronjs.org/).
 1) Command line scripts/applications.